anynines/a9s-kubernetes-training/website/docs/kubernetes/70-jobs/80-cron-jobs.md

 title: CronJobs
 ---

-Cron [1] is an daemon available as a package for most unix/linux operating systems and is a time-based job scheduler.
+Cron [1] is a daemon available as a package for most unix/linux operating systems and is a time-based job scheduler.

 ## Linux/Unix Cron Jobs and Cron Tab

-A so called Cron Job is represented as an entry in a Cron Tab describen when a particular command is to be executed.
+A so called Cron Job is represented as an entry in a Cron Tab describing when a particular command is to be executed.
 A Cron Tab entry may look like this [1]:

     # ┌───────────── minute (0 - 59)
     # │ ┌───────────── hour (0 - 23)